Ulcerative Colitis Dietary TherapyAuthor, Frank W. Jackson MD

 Ulcerative Colitis (UC) is a disorder of the colon or large bowel.
 It usually begins as an inflammation of the colon down by the rectum and then spreads upward from there.
 Rectal bleeding is the hallmark of the disorder.
 With UC, the colon’s lining becomes inflamed, developing small open sores, called ulcers.
 These ulcers create mucous and pus.
 The inflammation, combined with the ulcers, cause abdominal pain and the need to frequently empty the colon.

-Research has shown that up to 20% of the people suffering with UC have a close relative with the same disease.
+Research has shown that up to 20% of the people suffering from UC have a close relative with the same disease.
 There is clearly a genetic makeup for those people who get UC.
-Up to 100 genes have been identified that may be involved and there are likely many more.
+Up to 100 genes have been identified that may be involved and there are likely much more.
 Some of them are also present in those people who have or will get Crohn’s Disease.
-They are also present in other non-gastrointestinal disorders such as certain immune related diseases like rheumatoid arthritis and multiple sclerosis.
+They are also present in other non-gastrointestinal disorders such as certain immune-related diseases like rheumatoid arthritis and multiple sclerosis.
 Research is moving very fast but as of this time, we know that genes are important.
 The gene is the 1st fact to remember.

 Bacteria have a bad reputation because of advertising and the occasional bad bacteria that gets into the news.
 However, almost all bacteria are either benign or actually good for us.
 We simply have bacteria everywhere both inside and outside our body.
 For the most part, they protect us and usually provide very real health benefits.